Artistic journey

 Exhibitions

-In August 2008, he organized his first exhibition in Gordes, in the Lubéron before exhibiting his paintings in Marseille, then in Paris in September 2012 at the Monod Gallery and lately in 2014 in Rodez (north of Aveyron) at the Artives Gallery, close to Soulages’s Museum and near big names like Pierre Soulages himself (lithographies), Hans Hartung or Zao Wou Ki.
+In August 2008, I organized my first exhibition in Gordes, in the Lubéron before exhibiting my paintings in Marseille, then in Paris in September 2012 at the Monod Gallery and lately in 2014 in Rodez (north of Aveyron) at the Artives Gallery, close to the Soulages Museum and near big names like Pierre Soulages himself (lithographies), Hans Hartung or Zao Wou Ki.

 Citations